nsitu/D2L-Draft-Grades-to-CSV/README.md

 4. Click on the first Submission to open the iterator
     (You should see User 1 of 25 in the top right.)
 5. Open the browser console: press Ctrl+Shift+J (or Cmd+Shift+J on a Mac)
-6. Copy and Paste in the Code below
+6. Copy and Paste the contents of script.js into the console and press Return/Enter
 7. JavaScript iterates over each student and downoads a CSV when finished.